Painting Paneling and Siding for a Modern Look

 Adding Curb Appeal by Painting Your Front Door a Bold Color

-Painting your front door a bold color is an easy way to give your home an instant facelift and add major curb appeal.
-Choosing a bright, vibrant shade for your front door creates an eye-catching focal point and helps your house stand out.
+Painting your front door a bold color is one of the quickest, most affordable ways to boost curb appeal.
+A vibrant door creates a welcoming focal point and helps your home stand out.

 Select a Shade

-Consider colors that complement your home’s siding and trim.
-For example, a red door pairs nicely with gray, white or blue houses.
-A green door works well with brown, tan or red brick homes.
+Choose a shade that complements your home’s siding and trim.
+For instance, red pairs beautifully with gray or blue exteriors, while green works well with tan, brown, or brick homes.

 Prepare the Surface